14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 This year the conference was held in the beautiful Barcelona.

-You can find some talk highlights of the first day below.
+Some talk highlights of the first day below.

 ### Real artists ship
 **Haraldur Thorleifsson ([@hthorleifsson](http://twitter.com/hthorleifsson))**